 Consider Collateral

 Because secured loans typically come with lower interest rates than unsecured loans, it might be worth using assets from your business to secure the loan.
-This is especially easy to do with equipment financing because you can use the equipment itself as collateral.
+This is especially easy to do with equipment loans because you can use the equipment itself as collateral.
 Just keep in mind that you may lose the asset you put up if you default on the loan.

 Don’t Only Focus on Payments